erasmus-without-paper/ewp-specs-architecture/README.md

 ### Client certificates

 Each EWP Host (via its [Manifest file][discovery-api]) declares a list of certificates it will use for making requests to other hosts.
-This list if later fetched by registry, and the **fingerprints** of these certificates are served to all the EWP Network to see (see the [Registry API][registry-spec] for details).
+This list is later fetched by registry, and the **fingerprints** of these certificates are served to all the EWP Network to see (see the [Registry API][registry-spec] for details).

-All of the your clients are required to use one of these client certificates when making requests within the EWP Network.
+All of your clients are required to use one of these client certificates when making requests within the EWP Network.
 Once the server confirms that the client is in possession of a proper private part of the certificate, it is able to identify the client's EWP Host and the HEIs it covers.